Skip to main content

 Can Specific Dietary Strategies Target Hormonal Pathways?

 Dietary composition sends specific biochemical instructions to the body.
-A high-protein diet, for instance, can enhance satiety signaling through hormones like glucagon-like peptide-1 (GLP-1) and peptide YY (PYY), while also providing the necessary amino acids for synthesis.
+A high-protein diet, for instance, can enhance satiety signaling through hormones like glucagon-like peptide-1 (GLP-1) and peptide YY (PYY), while also providing the necessary amino acids for thyroid hormone synthesis.
 The composition of dietary fats is also critical.

 Omega-3 fatty acids, found in fatty fish, walnuts, and flaxseeds, are precursors to anti-inflammatory molecules called resolvins and protectins.
 By reducing systemic inflammation, they can improve the sensitivity of hormone receptors throughout the body, including those for insulin and thyroid hormone.
-Conversely, a diet high in processed industrial seed oils rich in omega-6 can promote an inflammatory state that interferes with this signaling.
+Conversely, a diet high in processed industrial seed oils rich in omega-6 fatty acids can promote an inflammatory state that interferes with this signaling.

 Exercise Type Primary Hormonal Response Physiological Outcome Considerations